datacharmer/dbdeployer/ts/README.md

 Furthermore, the test will download the necessary database binaries for all the required versions.
 By default, the versions being used are: 4.1, 5.0, 5.1, 5.5, 5.6, 5.7, 8.0
 If any of these versions are not available, the test will skip the download.
-See [Environmant variables](#environment-variables) for how to change this behavior
+See [Environment variables](#environment-variables) for how to change this behavior

 ## Template-based script generation